ibm-cloud-docs/vpc/at-events.md

 | security-group | is.security-group.security-group-interface.attach | Interface was attached to Security Group   |
 | security-group | is.security-group.security-group-interface.detach | Interface was removed from Security Group   |
 | security-group | is.security-group.security-group-interface.read | One or more security group interfaces was retrieved |
 {: caption="Table 7.
-Actions that generate events for Security Group" caption-side="top"}
+Actions that generate events for Security Group" caption-side="bottom"}

 ### Subnet events
 {: #events-network-subnet}